Why you Should do Vin Number and How to do a Vin Number Check (vehicle identification number)

-Why you Should do Vin Number Check Before Making A Purchase
+Check Before Making A Purchase

 You could also wind up paying too much for the vehicle if the true value has been inflated by the seller.
-A VIN number check produces a vehicle history report, which could reveal serious problems including odometer rollback, theft, lemon status, major collision, reconstruction, water and fire damage, and other pitfalls.
-A VIN lookup combined with checking the blue book value is the best way to avoid problems and find the best price.
+A VIN number check produces a vehicle history report, which could reveal serious problems including odometer rollback, theft, lemon status, major collision, reconstruction, water (flood damage) and fire damage, and other pitfalls were experienced by previous owners.

 Where To Find The Number For A VIN Number Check

 A VIN number is usually located on the dashboard in the far left corner of the driver’s side of the vehicle.
-The number is usually engraved into the dashboard, on a sticker, or on a label fastened to the surface.
+The number is usually engraved into the dashboard, on a sticker in the door jamb, or on a label fastened to the surface.

 You might also find the VIN number on the side of an opened car door, inside the trunk, near the engine, the inside of the window, or on the passenger side of the dashboard.

-VIN Number Check For Motorcycles
+How to do a Vin Number Check For Motorcycles

 VIN numbers began to accompany bikes in 1950, so you can complete a VIN check for older bikes.
 The VIN number is usually printed on a metal plate found on the frame of the engine.